mbriggs/mbriggs.github.io/source/_posts/2014-09-03-first-impressions-using-clojure-at-work.markdown

 ### Use something capable of structural editing

 Your choice of editor is extremely important here.
-What you want is something that will allow you to extend / retract the scope of an s-expression (depth editing), enforce paren balancing, allow you to select your current expression easily, split it apart / splice it together, etc. If you have these capabilities ([structural editing][structural]), then all those parens are a joy to work with.
+What you want is something that will allow you to extend / retract the scope of an s-expression, add a new s-expression / merge the current one into its parent (depth editing), enforce paren balancing, allow you to select your current expression easily, split it apart / join it together, etc. If you have these capabilities ([structured editing][structural]), then all those parens are a joy to work with.
 If you don’t have them, they will be the chore that they appear to be at first glance.

 This may seem to be a pain at first, but proper tooling makes it a more joyful experience to work with parens then without them.